 1978 Ross MacKenzie, Richmond, Virginia News-Leader

-The Eugene C. Pulliam Fellowship is a Sigma Delta Chi Foundation educational program of the Society of Professional Journalists.
-The Society first offered the fellowship in 1977.
-It is funded by a grant from Mrs. Eugene C. Pulliam honoring the memory of her husband, one of the original members of the Society, which was founded in 1909 as Sigma Delta Chi.
+The Eugene C. Pulliam Fellowship is a Sigma Delta Chi Foundation program.
+The Society of Professional Journalists first offered the fellowship in 1977, when Nina Pulliam provided funding for the program.
+It honor Mrs. Pulliam's husband, one of the original members of the Society, which was founded in 1909 as Sigma Delta Chi.
 Eugene C. Pulliam was the publisher of The Indianapolis Star, The Indianapolis News, The Arizona Republic and The Phoenix Gazette.

 What the fellowship provides